 It’s been a while since my last chocolate post – a decent and reasonable amount of time – safe for a new chocolate recipe, I think.

 I am way too attracted to chocolate and sweets in general.
-In fact, I empathize with a Lithuanian chocolate-maker who I read, described himself as a chocolate lunatic.
+In fact, I empathize with a Lithuanian chocolate maker, who described himself as a chocolate lunatic.
 Subsequently I’ve decided lunatic is a bit harsh – as a friend pointed out – it’s more of a chocolate spectrum disorder.